tsg2k2/tomato-css/README.md

 It's an attempt to re-implement AdvancedTomato's look and feel on vanilla Tomato firmware (i.e. css only).
 Includes
 * uniform panel-based UI
 * custom-drawn controls
-* svg-based icons in main menu, all buttons, some panel titles (embedded, no external dependencies)
+* svg-based icons in main menu, on all buttons, and some panel titles (embedded, no external dependencies)
 * uniform alignment and indents across all the pages.
 * uniform text styles
 * multi-column for wide monitors (WiP)